-You see, when a natural disaster, man-made disaster or any uncertain event occurs there are many instances when the power and running water go out.
+You see, when a natural disaster, man-made disaster, or any uncertain event occurs, there are many instances when the power goes out and running water quits working.

-As the survivalist was explaining this it really opened my eyes.
+As the survivalist explained this, it really opened my eyes.

-You see, when a situation like this happens you either have prepared with water storage at your house or you will have to go get it from natural sources.
+You see, when a situation like this happens, you are either prepared with water storage at your house or you will have to go retrieve it from natural sources.

-Either way, you'll need to purify it without electricity and that's where the Berkey comes into play.
-What I really want to talk about though is how do we store it in advance?
+Either way, you'll need to filter water without electricity and that's where the Berkey comes into play.
+But what I really want to talk about though is how we store water in advance.

-Some folks even bought used plastic 55 gallon drums that had been used for soft drink syrup and cleaned the out.
+Some folks even bought used plastic 55 gallon drums that had been used for soft drink syrup and cleaned them out.

-Some people ask how in the world do you keep these in your garage conspicuous?
+Some wonder how to keep these in your garage?